 McConkey attended the University of Maryland where he was a member of the wrestling team.
 Prior to that, McConkey was a team captain and standout wrestler at Prince George's College and High Point High School in Beltsville, Md.

-McConkey owns C.K.
-McConkey & Sons in Mt.
-Rainier, Md.
+McConkey Contractors in College Park, Md.
 He and his wife, Teal, and daughter, Casey, live in College Park, Md.